×

 People living in Andros Island were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Andros Island, you should pack lightweight and breathable clothing due to the tropical climate.
 This includes items like shorts, t-shirts, tank tops, and sundresses.
 You should also pack a few swimsuits for the beach and water activities.
 Don't forget to pack a good pair of sandals for the beach and comfortable walking shoes for exploring the island.
 A hat, sunglasses, and plenty of sunscreen are also essential to protect yourself from the sun.
 You should also consider packing a light jacket or sweater for cooler evenings or air-conditioned places.
 If you plan on dining at upscale restaurants or attending special events, pack a few dressier outfits.
 Remember to pack all necessary toiletries, medications, and personal items, as they may be more expensive or difficult to find on the island.
 Bring along your snorkeling or diving gear if you have it, as Andros Island is known for its fantastic underwater activities.
-Lastly, don't forget to pack your passport, driver's license, and any other necessary identification or travel documents," said one expat in Andros Island.
+Lastly, don't forget to pack your passport, driver's license, and any other necessary identification or travel documents," remarked one expat who made the move to Andros Island.

 Where should I setup a bank account in Andros Island?